Returns an Integer that indicates the subtype of a variable.

 Note

-These constants are specified by Visual Basic for Applications.
-The names can be used anywhere in your code in place of the actual values.
+These constants are defined by Visual Basic for Applications (VBA).
+You can use the names anywhere in your code instead of the actual values.

 Remarks